 Search ImagingPixel for Images by Camera or Lens

-Canon AE-1 35mm MF SLR Film Camera Review
+Canon AE-1 35mm SLR Film Camera Review

 Film Camera Review: Canon AE-1

-The Canon AE-! is acknowledged as the best manual focus autoexposure 35mm SLR film camera ever produced.
+A look back at the camera from Cannon acknowledged as the best manual focus autoexposure 35mm SLR film camera ever produced.

 The Canon AE-1, introduced in 1976, the first of a completely new line of SLRs from Canon, was the first battery-powered microprocessor-equipped SLR that supports both shutter priority and full manual exposure control.
 The camera starts off Canon's A-series cameras which later cumulates into the AT-1 (1977), A-1 (1978), AV-1 (1979), AE-1 Program (1981), and AL-1 (1982).